bqqbarbhg/tower/doc/document.md

 `Aabb.intersects(Plane)`.
 Non-basic primitives `Ray` and `Frustum` can be used to test intersections and hit distances on basic shapes, but for example frustum vs frustum intersection is not supported.

+### resource

+#### cli

+Contains the command line interface for running the resource processer.
+Has been superseded by the `editor` project.

+#### io

+Input/output utilities needed by the resource processing.
+Contains `PathUtil` which is used to recursively walk through the asset directories.

+#### util

+Algorithms useful for processing resources. `RectanglePacker` defines an interface for rectangle packing algorithms used for font and sprite packing.
+Turned out that [`LightmapRectanglePacker`][lightmap-rect] was good enough for both. `BufferHash` is used for caching resource processing results by hashing asset input/output files and comparing them to cached values.

+#### res.importer

+The first stage of processing an asset.
+Contains importers for different file formats, some hand-written some using a library.
+The file `Importer.scala` defines the interface all of the importers use and the mapping between names and importer implementations. `ImportFileType.scala` is used to filter the relevant configuration properties per asset so that changing an sound config doesn't cause the re-processing of texture assets.
+It also contains processer format versions, which can be incremented to force a re-processing of all assets of a specific type.

+#### res.intermediate

+All the intermediate representations of the imported/processed assets.
+The most important file here is `Config.scala` which contains the whole specification for the asset configuration.
+Asset configuration `.ac.toml` files are parsed using `util.Toml` and `util.SimpleSerialization` to these classes.
+The deserialized configuration classes are then passed onwards to the relevant processes.

+#### res.process

+The actual processing steps, they either operate in-place on some intermediate asset or map it from one type to another.
+These attempt to be as-pure-as possible functions so that they can be run in parallel for different assets to speed up the processing time.
+Just reading the filenames and comments on the objects should give some perspective on the transformations the resource processing applies to the assets.

+#### res.output

+Contains the actual output file serialization steps.
+Each file here should correspond to one `.s2**` output file format with the exception of `MeshFile` which writes both mesh `.s2ms` and mesh part `.s2mp` files.
+They are mostly clean of any processing and should be a simple serialization from some intermediate format.
+These files are the de-facto asset file format specifications.

+#### res.runner

+The engine which runs rest of the asset processing machinery.
+Contains definitions of `AssetCacheFile` and `OutputCacheFile` which are to reduce unnecessary processing and output writing respectively.
+These files are located in the */temp/*-folder with extensions `.s2ac` and `.s2oc` and they contain hashes of the relevant files and configurations for later comparison. `OutputFileWriter` is a wrapper on top of normal file output which checks and maintains the output cache.
+The idea of the output cache is not to wear out SSD:s by not writing files that haven't changed.
+`RunOptions` contains the options used to launc hthe runner and contains the deserialized version of the `config.toml` file in the asset repository root.

+`Runner` is probably the best entrance to reading to the resource processing code.
+It lists the assets to process, merges configurations, spawns worker threads, and most importantly kicks off the import, processing, and output tasks.

 ## Asset pipeline